 Content creator – Content strategy and content creation work hand in hand.
 You’ll need someone proficient in both.

 Designer – With experience in creating wireframes and mockups for both mobile and desktop sites.
 If you want to save time and money, you could leverage pre-built website themes and templates.
-But make sure your B2B ecommerce site is optimised for mobile, is easy-to-use and loads fast.
+But make sure your B2B ecommerce site is optimized for mobile, is easy-to-use and loads fast.

 ERP Expert – you’ll need someone on your team to handle the ERP/fulfillment system and ensure it connects with the necessary enterprise systems for smooth data orchestration.